awynne/jyre-standalone-benchmark/README.md

 * each responder sends a unicast "whisper" response back to the responder
 * the responder counts up the received messages and reports on the percentage received (out of the total expected)

-This test can be run from the IDE or from the command line

-## Running from the IDE

-Run the java class: src/test/java/ManualTest.java

 ## Running from the command line